Reviewing SiteOne Landscape Supply (NYSE:SITE) and F45 Training (NYSE:FXLV)

-F45 Training (NYSE:FXLV) and SiteOne Landscape Supply (NYSE:SITE) are both consumer discretionary companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their analyst recommendations, valuation, dividends, risk, profitability, earnings and institutional ownership.
+SiteOne Landscape Supply (NYSE:SITE) and F45 Training (NYSE:FXLV) are both industrial products companies, but which is the better business?
+We will compare the two companies based on the strength of their risk, analyst recommendations, institutional ownership, earnings, valuation, dividends and profitability.

-96.6% of SiteOne Landscape Supply shares are owned by institutional investors.
-3.2% of SiteOne Landscape Supply shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+96.6% of SiteOne Landscape Supply shares are held by institutional investors.
+3.2% of SiteOne Landscape Supply shares are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

 |Net Margins